Gaulish Paganism

 The cardinal directions hold deep spiritual significance, each representing a unique force:

 • Are (East): New beginnings, illumination, and the celestial (Samos).
+This is the direction one faces (if you can) when praying and doing rites.

 • Eri (West): Darkness, transformation, and the mystical (Giamos).
+This is the direction of the ancestors, and one can face this direction for rites of the deceased.

 • Tutos (North): Wildness, challenges, and untamed forces.
+The north is also associated with the left side, which calls, receives, and opens the way.

 • Medios (Center): Balance and connection between all realms.